Fife/Arduino-Projects-/README.md

 # Arduino-Projects-
-This is a place where I put my Arduino/Atmega328 Projects
+This is a place where I put my Arduino Projects

 ## Better Midi Drums